Air Cylinders

 Brass Cylinders

-Pneumatic actuators built of specific copper alloys that resist corrosion and wear and allow use in a number of harsh industrial environments.
+Pneumatic actuators made from specific copper alloys that are resistant to corrosion and wear, suitable for use in various harsh industrial environments.

 Cable Cylinders